 2*Department/Research Institute, University, Country, author’s email@example.com

-The introduction should introduce the background to the work that has been carried out.
-It should contain citations to the key literature to support this rationale and should lead to a clearly stated hypothesis or set of objectives.
+The introduction should introduce the background to the work carried out.
+It should contain citations to the key literature to support this rationale and lead to a clearly stated hypothesis or set of objectives.
 References must be added in the text with superscripts1.

 “Students differ in the degree to which they are willing and able to express their emotions1.
 In this study, we recorded the emotional reactions of men and women to film...”